Fortschritt ZT 300: Chronology

 Some tractors were converted into road-rail-vehicles.
-They were mainly used in small DDR-plants for shunting.
+They were mainly used for shunting in smaller East German plants.

 Technical description

 The ZT 300 series tractors design is based on a combination of the frameless block construction for the rear part and a half frame for the front.
 This makes the rear axle an unsprung, rigid beam axle, whereas the front beam axle has a pivot point and allows wheel travel.
 The ZT 300 has a three-point-linkage with a lifting force of 17.65 kN and a PTO as well as a hydraulic system.
 Starting in 1974, an optimised hydraulic system was used, that automatically increased the weight on the rear axle by slightly lifting the farm implement attached to the three-point linkage, if required.
 This resulted in better traction and therefore greater drawbar pull force.

 All ZT 300 tractors have a manual three-speed semi powerspeed gearbox with three forward and two reverse ranges, this results in a total of nine forward and six reverse gears.
 It allows speeds between 3.1 and ca. 30 km/h.
 A pneumatic two stage clutch of the type DK 80 is used to transmit the torque to the gearbox.
 The first clutch stage connects the gearbox, the second stage connects the PTO shaft(s), hydraulic system and the load stage of the gearbox.
 The load stage increases the torque transmitted to the wheels.
 It can be switched without having to stop the tractor by moving the load stage lever and pressing the clutch pedal.
 The rear axle also has a differential lock.

-The engine is the 4 VD 14,5/12-1 SRW, a straight four-cylinder, direct-injected, diesel engine with a displacement of 6560 cm3.
-Initially, it was detuned to produce 66 kW at 1500 min−1, but in 1973, the power output was increased to 68 kW, and in 1978, to 74 kW at 1800 min−1.
-The maximum torque is 422 N·m at 1350 min−1.
-The specific fuel consumption is rated 238 g/kWh at 1350 min−1.
+The engine is the 4 VD 14,5/12-1 SRW, a straight four-cylinder, direct-injected, diesel engine with a displacement of 6560 cc.
+Initially, it was detuned to produce 66 kW at 1500 rpm, but in 1973, the power output was increased to 68 kW, and in 1978, to 74 kW at 1800 rpm.
+The maximum torque is 422 Nm at 1350 rpm.
+The specific fuel consumption is rated 238 g/kWh at 1350 rpm.

 The initial ZT 300 models have a rack-and-pinion steering, whereas later models have a fully hydraulic steering system.
 Only the rear wheels have brakes.
 All tractors may pull trailers with a maximum payload of 24.000 kg, if the trailer has a pneumatic brake system.

 All wheel drive system

-The all wheel drive system enables itself automatically using a roller-type overrunning clutch if the wheel slip is greater than 7–8 %.
+The all wheel drive system enables itself automatically using a roller-type overrunning clutch if the wheel slip is greater than 7–8 percent.
 The front axle is same as in the IFA W50 LA, this results in less ground clearance compared to the rear wheel drive ZT 300 tractors.
 Like the rear axle, the AWD front axle has a lockable differential.
-The ZT 305 also has brakes for the front wheels, bigger tyres and rear twin tyres, it was developed for slopes with gradients of up to 45 %.
+The ZT 305 also has brakes for the front wheels, bigger tyres and rear twin tyres; it was developed for slopes with gradients of up to 45 percent.